 How do you tailor your presentation to fit different industries?

-While my messaging and content remains consistent with each audience to whom I present, I will acknowledge certain issues of significance to a particular group if it is appropriate to do so.
+My messaging and content remains consistent with each audience to whom I present.
+But I will acknowledge certain issues of significance to a particular group if it is appropriate to do so.
 Most importantly, I address the human component and how we respond to change; I have found these dynamics are universal, regardless of the specific shifts taking place.
-Whichever the case, I always do a pre-conference phone call to see what you need and what changes have been taking place in your organization and industry.
+Whichever the case, I always do a pre-conference phone call.
+I want to find out what you need.
+I want to know what changes have been taking place in your organization and industry.